 6. Scan for malware and unwanted startup persistence

-Malware is not the most common cause of instant power-style restarts, but it is relevant when the reboot comes with browser redirects, unknown scheduled tasks, strange PowerShell windows, new startup entries, fake update prompts, or security alerts.
-Some unwanted programs also install unstable drivers, miners, proxy settings, or browser extensions that make the system crash under load.
+Malware is not the most common cause of instant power-style restarts, but it is relevant when the reboot comes with browser redirects, unknown scheduled tasks, strange PowerShell windows, new startup entries, fake update prompts, security alerts, or high CPU/GPU load after an unknown download.
+Some unwanted programs install unstable drivers, miners, proxy settings, browser extensions, or startup persistence that can make the system crash under load or reboot after cleanup.

-3. Check Task Scheduler for recently created tasks with random names or PowerShell commands.
+- Check Task Scheduler for recently created tasks with random names, PowerShell commands, or files in AppData, Temp, or browser profile folders.

-5. After cleanup, change passwords only from a clean device if you found an infostealer, browser password theft, or suspicious account activity.
+- After cleanup, change passwords only from a clean device if you found an infostealer, browser password theft, suspicious account activity, or an executable that ran from a game/mod/crack download.

 If the computer is stuck in a restart loop